Looking for the best parks in NYC? Or do you just want some peace and quiet in the City That Never Sleeps?

 - Strawberry Fields

 For a walking tour of Central Park and its landmarks, check this one out!

-Stretching four lazy miles from 72nd street to 158th streets along the Hudson River, Riverside Park is the largest and perhaps most scenic river park in Manhattan.
+Stretching four lazy miles from 72nd Street to 158th Street along the Hudson River, Riverside Park is the largest and perhaps most scenic river park in Manhattan.
 It’s a great place to go for a run, a walk, or a bike ride on the river.

 Union Square Park

-Union Square is a great little park to have a lunch on a nice day in Lower Manhattan.
+Union Square is a great little park to have lunch on a nice day in Lower Manhattan.
 Half pedestrian plaza and half park, all kinds of activities take place daily here.
-You’ll also find a small play ground for kids if you are exploring Manhattan with the little ones.
+You’ll also find a small playground for kids if you are exploring Manhattan with the little ones.

 From 8:00 am to 6:00 pm on Mondays, Wednesdays, Fridays, and Saturdays you can find the Union Square Green Market here.
 It’s a great place to get your hands on locally sourced produce and baked goods.
 Considering the fact that loads of NYC restaurants stock their kitchen from this market, we reckon it’s a great one to pick up some pristine produce and handmade goodies from.

 Across the street from Union Square Park, on 17th between Park Ave. and Broadway sits the largest bookstore in New York City!
-The flagship Barnes&Noble, which we adore visiting on rainy days (or whenever we get hungry for a new book).
-If you want something more old school, head to Strands Bookstore.
+The flagship Barnes & Noble, which we adore visiting on rainy days (or whenever we get hungry for a new book).
+If you want something more old-school, head to Strand Bookstore.
 It’s also nearby!
 So, if you’re a book nerd like we are, go there as too!